ringcentral/ringcentral-web-phone/README.md

 This is a complete rewrite of the RingCentral Web Phone SDK.

-It is NOT yet producion ready.
-It is still in development.

 ## Why rewrite?

 The rewriting is to get rid of SIP.js.